purescript/purescript-lists/README.md

 ### Types

     data List a where
-      Nil :: List
+      Nil :: List a
-      Cons :: a -> List a -> List
+      Cons :: a -> List a -> List a

 ### Type Class Instances